mei-friend/mei-friend/joss2023/paper.md

 # Acknowledgements

-We acknowledge support from the Austrian Science Fund (FWF) through the projects "Signature Sound Vienna" P34664 and "E-LAUTE" I6019, as well as from the European Commision through the research and innovation action EU H2020 TROMPA – Towards Richer Online Music Public-domain Archives, grant agreement 770376.
-Extensions for scholarly markup developed by Anna Plaksin are funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under the National Research Data Infrastructure – 441958017.
+We acknowledge support from the Austrian Science Fund (FWF) through the projects "Signature Sound Vienna" P34664 and "E-LAUTE" I6019, and from the European Commision via the research and innovation action EU H2020 TROMPA – Towards Richer Online Music Public-domain Archives, grant no. 770376.
+Extensions for scholarly markup by Anna Plaksin are funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under the National Research Data Infrastructure – 441958017.
 We are grateful for contributions by members of the MEI community including Laurent Pugin, Thomas Weber, and many others.

 # References